 Use a 1:1 ratio when alternating cashew cheese with Manchego cheese.

-Manchego cheese uses vary and include a cheese option on a charcuterie board or a compliment to Spanish ham on a tapas plate with olives.
+Manchego cheese uses vary.
+It can be a cheese option on a charcuterie board.
+Or a compliment to Spanish ham on a tapas plate with olives.
 You can also use it to create a tasty mac and cheese recipe or even in sandwiches.
 This cheese is delicious in slices or as a melty cheese.

-Yes, there is a cheese similar to Manchego which is Zamorano cheese which has a similar Manchego cheese taste.
-There are also multiple alternatives that offer a similar gooey texture and buttery taste.
-In most recipes, you can use cheddar cheese, Monterey Jack, or pecorino as replacements.
-Each provides a different flavor, though they are equally delicious.
+Yes, Zamorano cheese has a similar Manchego cheese taste.
+Many alternatives also offer a similar gooey texture and buttery taste.
+You can use cheddar cheese, Monterey Jack, or Pecorino as replacements in most recipes.
+Each provides a different flavor, though they are both delicious.

 Manchego cheese has a creamy and mild flavor that is also sweet with fruitiness.
 It is well-loved for its buttery texture and buttery flavor.
-When eating Manchego cheese, especially an aged variety, you’ll notice a nutty flavor with a light sheep’s milk aftertaste.
+You’ll notice a nutty flavor with a light sheep’s milk aftertaste when you eat Manchego cheese.
+This becomes more noticeable when you have an aged variety.
 With such a complex taste, it’s easy to see why many love eating Manchego.

-Yes and no. Manchego and cheddar both melt similarly when you use them in cooking, and both offer a buttery flavor.
-However, their additional flavor notes are different, causing a noticeable taste difference between the two.
+Yes and no. Manchego and cheddar melt similarly when you use them in cooking.
+They both offer a buttery flavor.
+Yet, their extra flavor notes are different.
+This causes a noticeable taste difference between them.
 Cheddar cheese also provides a bolder flavor than Manchego.

 Yes, you can substitute parmesan for Manchego.
 Like Manchego, parmesan provides a nutty, fruity taste in recipes.
-Parmesan also works well as melting cheese, though the quality needs to be higher for this to occur without clumping.
+Parmesan also works well as melting cheese.
+But, you should use a high-quality version for this to occur without clumping.

-If none of the options above are available, Tomme de Brebis, French cheese, or Chihuahua cheese, a Mexican melting cheese, will work well as alternatives.
+If none of the options above are available, Tomme de Brebis and French cheese are viable choices.
+Chihuahua cheese, a Mexican melting cheese, will also work well as an alternative.